InfocomPolicyCompression/Policy_Compression/README.md

 # Efficient Representations of Multiple Service Policies

-This repository contains code to reproduce simulation in the INFOCOM 2018 submission "Efficient Representations of Multiple Service Policies".
+This repository contains the code to reproduce the experimental evaluation in the INFOCOM 2018 submission "Efficient Representations of Multiple Service Policies".

 ## Run and compile:

 `cd src/` then `javac Runner.java` and then `java Runner`.
 It simulates all algorithms on 100 random instances.

+## Parameters
+`Params.java` - file with parameters.
+Change it to obtain different experiments.

 ## Calculate statistics: